AdiBro/Data-Science-Resources/Data-Visualization.md

 - [Matplotlib Jupyter Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks#matplotlib) - IPython Notebook(s) demonstrating matplotlib functionality.
 - [Introduction to Matplotlib - Data Visualization in Python](https://heartbeat.fritz.ai/introduction-to-matplotlib-data-visualization-in-python-d9143287ae39) - a blog post with a Matplotlib tutorial.
 - [5 Quick and Easy Data Visualizations in Python (Matplotlib)](https://towardsdatascience.com/5-quick-and-easy-data-visualizations-in-python-with-code-a2284bae952f)
+- [Top 50 matplotlib Visualizations – The Master Plots (with full python code)](https://www.machinelearningplus.com/plots/top-50-matplotlib-visualizations-the-master-plots-python/) - a compilation of the Top 50 matplotlib plots most useful in data analysis and visualization.
+This list lets you choose what visualization to show for what situation using python’s Matplotlib and Seaborn library.
 - [A Better Way To Add Labels To Bar Charts With Matplotlib](http://composition.al/blog/2015/11/29/a-better-way-to-add-labels-to-bar-charts-with-matplotlib/) - a blog post with a great solution to adding labels to bar charts in Maplotlib.

 ## Seaborn